jimbro1000/Dragon32Issue2/README.md

 The variable resistor (RV1), motor relay (RL1) and trim capacitor (C7) are adjusted for modern, available components

+## Experimental Revision ##

+This update attempts to convert as many components as possible to modern SMD while rearranging the board to try and minimise routing.
+This has not been completely successful but has freed up a large chunk of real estate on the board.
+Further refinement may follow to convert the RAM section to modern SRAM

+This update also converts the two roms to a single EEPROM with switchable banks (effectively 4 different ROMS can be selected from the EEPROM)

 ## Caveat ##

 The scans on the original SA2120 schematics are not always clear